 Ray is a former President of Ezra Academy in Woodbridge, Connecticut and is involved with a variety of community endeavors.

-Ray is admitted to practice law in the State of Connecticut and the District of Columbia.
+Ray is admitted to practice law in the State of Connecticut.
 He received his J.D. from George Washington University’s National Law Center in 1983 and his B.A. in Political Science from Emory University in 1980.